Making the most of radio interviews

 – Keep your energy levels up

-– Keep roughly at the same distance from the microphone – the studio technician will probably do a sound check first
+- Stay at roughly the same distance from the microphone – the studio technician will probably do a sound check first (you can ask for this too)

 – Practicing before you go live is very important